engrpanda/Arduino-Bluetooth-Controller/README.md

 # Arduino-Bluetooth-Controller
  For HC 05 , HC 06 & HM 10

-This app makes you control your Arduino project using your mobile phone thru bluetooth(HC-06 & HM10).
+This app makes you control your Arduino project using your mobile phone thru bluetooth module.

 # Compatible with android 4.4.4 (API 19) to android 9(API 28).
 This app is under beta test.
 Any bugs or error can be reported or send to my email. (engrpandaece@gmail.com)